goadesign/goa/examples/streaming/README.md

 ### `listener` Endpoint

-This endpoint illustrates **streaming payload**.
+This endpoint illustrates a **streaming payload**.
 The client sends a payload defined in `Payload` DSL containing the JWT token.
 Once auth succeeds, the client streams the payload defined in `StreamingPayload` DSL to the server.
 The server patiently listens until the client stops sending the payload.